+When I speak English, I want to feel and

+Remember this sentence, because shortly we will connect it to your "why".

+Your "Why"

-When I speak English, I want to feel,, and Remember this sentence, because shortly we will connect it to your "why".
-Your "Why" People learn English for different reasons.
-Some want to achieve a higher paying job, make more friends when traveling, or better enjoy English music and movies.
-Why are you learning English?
+People learn English for different reasons.
+Most IT professionals want to achieve a higher-paying job and more career opportunities.

+Other people though want to make more friends when traveling or better enjoy English music and movies.

+Why are YOU learning English?

 Take your time and think hard about this question.
 If you're still stuck and don't know your "why", then go to our page here and see what some other English learners have said to get some ideas.

 After you know your "why", ask yourself "Why is this important to me?"
-You can write down your answers in the following format: I am learning English because This is important to me because When you complete these sentences, please help encourage other learners by telling them why English is important to you!
+You can write down your answers in the following format:

+I am learning English because • This is important to me because

+When you complete these sentences, please help encourage other LATAM developers by telling them why English is important to you!

 Sharing your "why" with other people is a great way to strengthen your English Foundation.